You’re interested in rowing! Great choice.

 Rowing is a fun and rewarding sport, and we are glad that you’re interested.
 We offer multiple Learn to Row (LTR) classes throughout the year for beginners.
 These classes are the perfect opportunity to learn in a safe and fun environment to see if rowing is a sport or hobby that you want to pursue.

-Our Learn to Row classes meet weekly to learn technique from rowing instructors.
+Learn to Row classes meet weekly to learn technique and boat handling from experienced rowing instructors.
 As a LTR participant, you will start by learning the basic rowing stroke and boat commands.
-As the class progresses, class members will learn more advanced boat techniques like blade feathering, improving power ratio and various rowing drills.
-By the end of the class, each participant will feel comfortable in a boat and will have started developing the muscle memory and knowledge to continue in the sport, while having fun along the way.
+As the class progresses, you will train on more advanced techniques like blade feathering, power ratio and various team rowing drills.
+By the end of the class, each participant will feel comfortable in a boat and will have started developing the muscle memory and knowledge to continue in the sport, all while having fun along the way!